 - 1. The student must have completed a Unit of Study within that subject area in the year of application. - 2.
-The student must have 'exceeding' in the PBL grading scale (equivalent of Very High) assessment task results within that study and achieve 'consistently' for learning habits at Year 9. - 3.
+The student must have 'exceeding' (for English, Mathematics, Religious Education or Science) or Very High assessment task results within that study and achieve 'consistently' for learning habits at Year 9. - 3.
 The student must have the endorsement of that subject teacher.